Mobile genetic elements: Research examples

 CRISPR-Cas systems in bacteria and archaea are adaptive immune systems to protect against deadly consequences from MGEs.
 Using comparative genomic and phylogenetic analysis, researchers found that CRISPR-Cas variants are associated with distinct types of MGEs such as transposable elements.
-In addition, CRISPR-Cas controls transposable elements for their propagation.
+In CRISPR-associated transposons, CRISPR-Cas controls transposable elements for their propagation.

 MGEs such as plasmids by a horizontal transmission are generally beneficial to an organism.
 The ability of transferring plasmids (sharing) is important in an evolutionary perspective.
 Tazzyman and Bonhoeffer found that fixation (receiving) of the transferred plasmids in a new organism is just as important as the ability to transfer them.
 Beneficial rare and transferable plasmids have a higher fixation probability, whereas deleterious transferable genetic elements have a lower fixation probability because they are lethal to the host organisms.

 One type of MGEs, namely the Integrative Conjugative Elements (ICEs) are central to horizontal gene transfer shaping the genomes of prokaryotes enabling rapid acquisition of novel adaptive traits.

 As a representative example of ICEs, the ICEBs1 is well-characterized for its role in the global DNA damage SOS response of Bacillus subtilis and also its potential link to the radiation and desiccation resistance of Bacillus pumilus SAFR-032 spores, isolated from spacecraft cleanroom facilities.